 Are you worried about mosquitoes biting and hurting your baby?
 Are you looking for a safe way to protect them?

 It can be scary to apply bug spray to your baby’s tender skin.
 You worry about allergic reactions and if the ingredients in the sprays are safe enough for them.
 But you also don’t want your baby end up sick from a preventable bite, either.

 It can feel like a no-win situation.

-What you need is a mosquito repellent you can trust to be safe.
+What you need is the best mosquito repellent you can trust to be safe for your kids.
 This article will help you find the solution you’re looking for.

 Quick ComparisonOur Top Baby Mosquito Repellent Picks of 2020 Read Full Reviews